yguitton/training-material/learning-pathways/onboarding-contributing.md

   - section: "Module 3: Make a larger change"
     description: |
-      While you can make minor corrections using the web-based Github interface, for larger changes (and, indeed, for building new materials altogether), you will need to work more extensively with Github.
       You will also need to decide on a larger change to make in Galaxy!
 You may already have ideas on what to fix; you can reference our FAQ for ideas on what to change; or contact a [Community of Practice](https://galaxyproject.org/community/sig/) to see if they have anything that needs doing.
 We will show you how to visualise those changes, and see how what you do will impact the materials.
 We do this via Codespaces.
 Finally, we show you had to add yourself as an editor, to acknowledge your contribution!
     tutorials:
-      - name: github-command-line-contribution
-        topic: contributing
       - name: contributors_getting_started
         topic: ../faqs/gtn
       - name: running-codespaces